beetbox/beets/docs/plugins/lastgenre.rst

 .. _pylast: http://code.google.com/p/pylast/
 .. _script that scrapes Wikipedia: https://gist.github.com/1241307

+Switch ``force`` flag to False to keep the original genre when member of the whitelist.

 If no genre is found, the file will be left unchanged.
 To instead specify a fallback genre, use the ``fallback`` configuration option.
 You can, of course, use the empty string as a fallback, like so::